 Bush Hog, Inc. is the leading North American manufacturer of rotary cutters, finishing mowers, landscape tools, and tractor-mounted implements used in the agricultural market.
 Located in Selma, Alabama for 65 years, Bush Hog’s products have earned an enviable reputation for their ruggedness and durability in the most challenging work environments.
-The “Bush Hog” brand is synonymous with rotary cutters and the act of cutting itself, having invented the brush mower over a half-century ago, and is often used as a generic term to describe a rotary cutter or the cutting of a field.
+The “Bush Hog” brand is associated with rotary cutters and the act of cutting itself, having invented the brush mower over a half-century ago, and is often used as a generic term to describe a rotary cutter or the cutting of a field.
 Bush Hog’s rotary cutters and other product lines are assembled using both robotic and well-trained hand welders before being painted in a state-of-the-art powder coat paint system within the firm’s 500,000 square foot manufacturing facility.
 With an eye toward the future, the Company continues to invest in key projects that will further improve the efficiency of its operations.
 Bush Hog products are sold through a network of approximately 1,800 active dealers throughout North America supported by a team of nearly 50 sales representatives.

 How it all started…